romanha/cloud-gaming-example/README.md

 Game features
 ------------

+Physics simulation: Throwing cubes of different size at tin cans.

 Aiming with crosshair (aim with arrow keys).
 3 different cube sizes (change size with 1, 2 and 3).
 3 different throwing spots (circulate with TAB).